SSWConsulting/SSW.Rules.Content/rules/does-your-sharepoint-site-have-a-favicon/rule.md

  &lt;/head&gt;

 :::
- **Figure: One line of HTML lets you add your company's icon to  your web page**
+ **Figure: One line of HTML lets you add your company's icon to your SharePoint site**